dxoverdy/Integrating-Sofar2mqtt-with-Home-Assistant/README.md

 Once logged in, find the domains section and type in an address.
 This will be used for your Home Assistant.
 I am going to be using http://mydan-dan-ha.duckdns.org

 I recommend you type something fairly unique and something relatively easy.
-Don't be surprised if you type in something common - as it will be already used by someone else!
+Don't be surprised if you type in something common and it rejects it - as it will be already used by someone else!

 Click 'add domain' in green.